 - Control the time frame (3) using the arrows and calendar.

 - The resource list (4) shows mobile workers organized by territory.
 Since Jacinta is looking at Los Angeles, there’s Ursa Major’s star installer, James Clifton.
 You can display custom text under a mobile worker using the Gantt Label field.
 James would like Jacinta to put Installation Wizard under his name, but for now it just says Installation Expert.

 - The schedule view (5) at the center shows appointments, absences, breaks, travel times, and service crew assignments.
 Jacinta uses Gantt keyboard shortcuts to view records and navigate the schedule view.

 Jacinta glances at the KPI bar, then scrolls through her mobile workers to see who’s available for work.
 She's happy to see that she has a full crew today: nobody's on vacation or out sick.

 Now that you’re familiar with the list of service appointments and the Gantt, you’re ready to see them in your Trailhead playground org.
-In the calendar on the Gantt, choose June 13, 2020.
-The sample data runs from June 13, 2020, to June 15, 2020.
-You can add your own data or move it forward, but we go back in time to mid-June 2020 for this module.
+In the calendar on the Gantt, choose September 22, 2021.
+The sample data runs from September 22, 2021, to September 24, 2021.
+You can add your own data or move it forward, but we go back in time to September 2021 for this module.